Debiopharm Co-leads a 10M USD Series A Round to Accelerate the Development of Genomic Medicines through Artificial Intelligence

 protocols of in vitro and in vivo strategies.

-drug development.
-With better ways to develop drugs, de-risk assets, de-risk any
+in drug development.
+With better ways to develop drugs, de-risk assets, de-risk

-toxicity, and ensure efficacy, we're able to bring more personalized drugs to
+any toxicity, and ensure efficacy, we're able to bring more personalized drugs

-patients - that's precisely what Whitelab Genomics is proven to do," stated
+to patients - that's precisely what Whitelab Genomics is proven to do, " stated

 Tanja Dowe, CEO of the Debiopharm Innovation Fund.